CorvetteCole/GotoSleep/README.md

 - Fix about screen bugs (maybe just make your own freaking layout so you can stop dealing with the bugs in this library)

+- Fix bug where purchasing the in-app purchase doesn't update the settings screen immediately

 - Make rating dialog only pop up when device is in portrait

 - Revert rating prompt changes so the rating box adjusts properly